cs50nestm/cs50labs/simulations/README.md

 ## What is Computer Modeling and Simulation?

-Models and simulations are representations of real world objects and/or events.
-They are used to predict actual occurences of events.
+Models and simulations are representations of complex objects and/or events.
+They can be used to predict or explain actual occurences in the real world.
+Models are the computer algorithms that capture behavior of the object or system being looked at, and simulation is the running of the program that contains these algorithms.

-Models are the computer algorithms that
+Models and simulations are used for many reasons.
+It may be safer and more cost effective to create a computer model to test out a new product design, than building the actual product for testing.
+A simulation could allow us to change variables of a model and observe the effects.